TechnicalWebAnalytics/dataLayer-shopify/README.md

 There are 2 types of Installations provided below.
 Review each option and choose 1 **only**.

 ### Installation Option 1:
-If the **Checkout page is _can be edited_ editable**, use this option.
+If the **Checkout page _cannot be edited_ **, use this option.
 Note that Checkout page edits are only available on Shopify Plus.

 #### Assets
 |Assets|Integration Type| Asset Type|